Andreas Tomoiaga drawing circles

 Now you're at Ravensbourne College?

 Yes, I study photography.
 This is the most recent part of my life.
 A year and a half ago I started doing photography.
 I was doing access to higher education and that's where I did digital and creative media.
 I like the idea that you go there and you can study a little bit of everything: photography, film, drawing, 3D modelling and then you can choose.
 We had two months for photography.
-We went to the Photographer's Gallery in Oxford Street and I saw this documentary photography project from some remote island and I just fell in love with the composition and the story - it looked nice but it also had a content.
+We went to the Photographer's Gallery in Oxford Street and I saw a show by Rhiannon Adam, it was a documentary photography project from some remote island and I just fell in love with the composition and the story - it looked nice but it also had a content.
 Not just design.
 I like to think that that was the moment when I said: 'ok I think this is what I'm gonna choose, that's what I like'.
 I also had the luck to have a good photography teacher, his name is Steve Mepstead and also a tutor, Phillipe who played a big role in helping me get to the University.
 I think that Steve saw that I liked photography, he somehow saw the flame inside of me and he proposed that I apply to UAL.

 My problem is self-doubt.
 I thought, no, no way.
 But he said that I should apply for photography courses because I didn't like anything else.
 So I did.
 We had to do a project for a portfolio and I came up with an idea to go and see my Grandma in Romania.
 I spoke to the teacher and he helped me a lot.
 So over the holidays I went to my Grandma's with my dad, I took a couple of pictures.
 I didn't know exactly what I was doing, I was just trying to make something of it, without a plan, just freestyle.
 All I knew was to shoot in a raw format - that's what my teacher told me.
 I shot, I came back, showed the pictures to him, he helped me do a layout, he taught me how to use the InDesign, I'm grateful for his help.
 We used to meet up at school, he was giving me advice, showing me what to do.